ycao56/klusterlet-addon-operator/versions/3.3.0/helm-charts/ibm-icpmonitoring/README.md

 ## Chart Details
 This chart includes
-  - Deployments of prometheus, alertmanager, grafana, kube-state-metrics exporter, collectd exporter, elasticsearch exporter and corresponding services;
+  - Deployments of prometheus, alertmanager, grafana, kube-state-metrics exporter, collectd exporter and corresponding services;
   - Daemonset of node exporter and corresponding service;
   - Ingress configurations for prometheus, alertmanager and grafana;
   - Persistent Volume Claims for prometheus, alertmanager and grafana;